 Maryland's maintenance plan outlines the procedures for the adoption and implementation of contingency measures to further reduce emissions should a violation occur.
-These procedures would be triggered in one of three situations: (1) When the annual actual emissions of SO2, NOX, or PM2.5 exceed the attainment year inventories that are identified in Table 3; (2) when there is an annual exceedance (annual average for one year at the federal reference method monitor located in Washington County) of 15.0 $\mu$ g/m; or, (3) When there is any violation (three year average of the annual average at the Federal reference method monitor located in Washington County) of 15.0 $\mu$ g/m or greater.
+These procedures would be triggered in one of three situations: (1) When the annual actual emissions of SO_2 , NO_X , or $PM{2.5}$ exceed the attainment year inventories that are identified in Table 3, (2) when there is an annual exceedance (annual average for one year at a federal reference method monitor located in the Baltimore Area) of 15.0 μ g/m3; or, (3) When there is any violation (three year average of the annual average at a federal reference method monitor located in the Baltimore Area) of 15.0 μ g/m3 or greater.

-If any future year emissions inventory indicates that the Maryland portion of the Area's total emissions of SO2, NOX, or PM2.5 exceeds the attainment year levels, MDE would first perform an audit to determine if inventory refinements are needed, including a review of whether appropriate models, control strategies, monitoring strategies, planning assumptions, industrial thoughput, and production data were used in the attainment year and future year projections.
+If any future year emissions inventory indicates that the Baltimore Area's total emissions of SO2, NO_X, or PM{2.5} exceeds the attainment year levels, MDE would first perform an audit to determine if inventory refinements are needed, including a review of whether appropriate models, control strategies, monitoring strategies, planning assumptions, industrial throughput, and production data were used in the attainment year and future year projections.
 If the audit does not reconcile the emissions exceedances, MDE will implement one or more of the contingency measures identified in the plan.
-If an annual exceedance of 15.0 $\mu g/m^3$ occurs, MDE commits to implementing one of the contingency measures identified for additional emission reductions, and if a violation occurs, MDE commits to implementing two or more of the contingency measures of programs identified to correct the violation.
+If an annual exceedance of 15.0 μg/m3 occurs, MDE commits to implementing one of the contingency measures identified for additional emission reductions, and if a violation occurs, MDE commits to implementing two or more of the contingency measures to correct the violation.

-As explained in greater detail in Maryland's maintenance plan, Maryland's candidate contingency measures include the following: (1) PM2.5 RACM determinations; (2) NOX RACM determination; (3) Non Road diesel emission reduction strategies; (4) low sulfur home heating oil requirements; (5) alternative fuel and diesel retrofit programs for fleet vehicle operations; and, (6) wet suppression upgrade requirements for concrete manufacturing.
-EPA finds that the maintenance plan for the Maryland portion of the Area includes appropriate contingency measures as necessary to ensure Maryland will promptly correct any violation of the NAAQS that occurs after redesignation.
+As explained in greater detail in the Baltimore Area maintenance plan, the candidate contingency measures include the following: (1) PM{2.5} RACM determinations; (2) NO_X RACM determination; (3) Non Road diesel emission reduction strategies; (4) low sulfur home heating oil requirements; (5) alternative fuel and diesel retrofit programs for fleet vehicle operations; and, (6) wet suppression upgrade requirements for concrete manufacturing.
+EPA finds that the Baltimore Area maintenance plan includes appropriate contingency measures as necessary to ensure MDE will promptly correct any violation of the NAAQS that occurs after redesignation.
 Finally, the maintenance plan establishes a schedule for implementation of contingency measures if needed, and MDE has committed to full implementation of contingency measures or programs within 24 months after notification by EPA that contingency measures must be implemented or 27 months after quality assured data indicates an exceedance or violation has occurred.
-For all of the reasons discussed above, EPA is proposing to approve the 1997 annual PM2.5 maintenance plan for the Maryland portion of the Area as meeting the requirements of section 175A of the CAA.
+For all of the reasons discussed above, EPA is proposing to approve the 1997 annual PM{2.5} maintenance plan for the Baltimore Area as meeting the requirements of section 175A of the CAA.